BoltonBailey/bolton-talon/README.md

   |- rango-talon
 ```

-Note that the file `websites.csv` is meant to be embedded within the `community/settings/` folder.
-If you want access to these websites you'll have to port them over.

 ## My Settings Philosophy

 I am a relatively new talon user, and I am finding that the number of builtin commands in community is too few for my tastes.
 Here is what I would like to have, in a perfect world (in the form of a checklist):